-Insomnium’s Shadows Of The Dying Sun was out through Century Media in mid-2014.
+Insomnium’s Shadows Of The Dying Sun was released through Century Media in mid-2014.
 It reached position 18 on the German charts.
-It was Markus Vanhala first album with the band.
+It was Markus Vanhala's first album with the band.
 Finland’s Insomnium recruited Nick Cordle (of Sanctuary and ex-Arch Enemy and Arsis) in the summer of 2015 as the stand-in guitarist for its American tour.
 Ville Friman was busy with his day job.

 INSOMNIUM - SINCE THE DAY IT ALL CAME DOWN - CANDLELIGHT

 Since The Day It All Came Down does not care to reinvent the wheel.
 Instead the Finnish band's second album takes influences like Sentenced (the cover artwork says it all), Children Of Bodom and Dark Tranquility and delivers a solid album of great mid-paced metal.
 Where Children Of Bodom copy-bands like Norther keep the heaviness low by using keyboards, Insomnium sticks exclusively to metal and instead spices up its music with harmonies, acoustic interludes and a favourable sound.
 This band also has an overall downbeat sound which is not far from what one might hear from Sentenced.

 Insomnium might not have an original bone in its body, but it is difficult to get incensed when the songs are this good. - Ali "The Metallian"